stoty/phoenix-queryserver/python-phoenixdb/README.rst

     pyenv global 2.7.14 3.5.5 3.6.4
     PHOENIXDB_TEST_DB_URL='http://localhost:8765' tox

-You can use tox and docker to run the tests on supported python versions up to 3.8 without installing the environments locally::
+You can use tox and docker to run the tests on supported python versions without installing the environments locally::

     docker build -t toxtest .
-    docker run --rm  -v `pwd`:/src toxtest
+    docker run --rm --add-host=host.docker.internal:host-gateway -v `pwd`:/src toxtest

 You can also run the test suite from maven as part of the Java build by setting the run.full.python.testsuite property.
 You DO NOT need to set the PHOENIXDB_* enviroment variables,